 You might think big dogs with long coats shed the most, but this is a common misconception.
 Some small and short-coated breeds are among the heaviest shedders.

 Although there is no way to stop a dog from shedding, you can follow these guidelines to reduce the amount of loose hair flying around your home.

 Brush Every Day

 The most important step you can take is to brush your dog every single day.
 Regular brushing not only gets rid of loose hair, but also stimulates the oils through the living hair to make it softer and sleeker.
 This healthy hair is more likely to stay attached to your dog’s body (and off the furniture)!

 It’s also vital to use the correct brush.
 A dog shedding rake is a must-have because it removes dead hair from the undercoat without damaging the outercoat.
 Dogs who shed heavily also benefit from slicker brushes, shedding blades, grooming gloves, and mat removers.
 If your dog is short-haired, a brisk comb-over with a curry brush will do wonders.
 The best time to bring out the heavy equipment for long-haired breeds is late winter and mid-fall, just before the new coat starts growing in.

 Feed a Healthy Diet

-Another thing you can do is feed your dog an appropriate diet with adequate fatty acids and digestible protein.
-The best dog foods are entirely grain-free.
-Dogs with food allergies are highly prone to diet-related shedding.
-You may also wish to add a little olive oil or flaxseed oil, which contains fatty acids essential to your dog’s health.
-Don’t forget to offer your dog plenty of fresh cool water, especially if his primary diet is a dry kibble.
-Dehydration is a main cause of shedding of healthy hair.
+Feed your dog an appropriate diet with adequate fatty acids and digestible protein.
+Generally speaking, the best dog foods are grain free.
+Dogs with food allergies are highly prone to diet-related shedding, so be aware of any dietary restrictions before choosing food for your fur friend.
+Dehydration also causes healthy hair to shed, so don’t forget to provide your dog plenty of fresh cool water—especially if their primary diet is a dry kibble.

 Control Pests on Your Pet